bormaxi8080/starred/README.md

 ## TypeScript

+- [grafana/grafana](https://github.com/grafana/grafana) - The open and composable observability and data visualization platform.
+Visualize metrics, logs, and traces from multiple sources like Prometheus, Loki, Elasticsearch, InfluxDB, Postgres and many more.
+- [mattermost/mattermost](https://github.com/mattermost/mattermost) - Mattermost is an open source platform for secure collaboration across the entire software development lifecycle..
+- [ente-io/ente](https://github.com/ente-io/ente) - Fully open source, End to End Encrypted alternative to Google Photos and Apple Photos
+- [bufferhead-code/plain-sight](https://github.com/bufferhead-code/plain-sight) - A browser extension that allows you to use steganography based password images to log into accounts.
 - [rohitdhas/shittier](https://github.com/rohitdhas/shittier) - Shittier is an unconventional code formatting tool
 - [Bin-Huang/chatbox](https://github.com/Bin-Huang/chatbox) - Chatbox is a desktop client for ChatGPT, Claude and other LLMs, available on Windows, Mac, Linux
 - [FacilMap/facilmap](https://github.com/FacilMap/facilmap) - A fully-featured OpenStreetMap-based map where markers and lines can be added with live collaboration.